ricardobinz/personal-finance-dashboard/README.md

 When signed in, your data will sync to Supabase in the `pf_data` table keyed by your user id.
 When signed out, the app continues to use localStorage.

+### Data Subject Rights (LGPD/GDPR)
+- Export (Portability): Use the "Export Data" button in the app header (available when signed in) to download all your data as JSON.
+- Deletion (Erasure): Use the "Delete Data" button in the app header to permanently delete your cloud-stored data in Supabase.
+The local cache is also cleared.
+- Correction: Edit any data directly in the UI forms and it will sync to Supabase.
+- Access/Confirmation of Processing: Your signed-in dashboard displays your data and you can export it at any time.

+See `client/public/privacy.html` for the Privacy Policy.
+Update contact details and any organization-specific information before production use.

 ## Deploy to Netlify (recommended)
 1) Push this repository to GitHub/GitLab/Bitbucket.